Scientific Name: Clemmys (=Glyptemys) muhlenbergii

 Habitat: Bog turtles occupy spring-fed wetlands, and use areas with soft, deep substrate and persistent shallow water.
 Sedge-dominated wetlands may provide important structure through their tussock or hummock-forming growth.
 Wetlands occupied by bog turtles tend to have areas that are permanently saturated, even in draught years, and low-strength soils.
 Nests are placed at slightly elevated locations, often on sedge or sphagnum hummocks in wetland areas with sun exposure.
 Egg mortality can occur if nests flood or the eggs desiccate.

-This species is found in Virginia only in the southern Blue Ridge Plateau above 610 meters elevation.
-It inhabits sphagnum bogs or wet sedge meadows in or near slow moving streams with a muddy bottom.
+Distribution: This species is found in six counties in southwest Virginia, only in the southern Blue Ridge Plateau above 610 meters elevation.
+It inhabits sphagnum bogs or wet sedge meadows in or near slow-moving streams with a muddy bottom.
 The highest populations occur in the shrub stage of forest succession.
 Alder, skunk cabbage, and sedges are common plant associations.